tlangan1/Life-Helper-Backend/Documentation/README.md

   cd upgrade_and_test
   ./run_tests.sh -UnderAWhiteSky1 test_life_helper run_new_tests copy_from_production
   ```
+  - The test script calls the database upgrade script which rebuilds the entire schema
   - The parameters have the following meaning:
     - 1st parameter: password
     - 2nd parameter: test schema